MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

 ```
 ## Revisiting quantum states

-Before proceeding to discuss representing open quantum systems, it's helpful to quickly revisit representations of closed quantum systems.
+Before discussing the representation of open quantum systems, it's helpful to quickly revisit representations of closed quantum systems.
 In particular, the state of an $n$-qubit register can be represented as a vector of $2^n$ complex numbers.
 For example, the state of a single qubit can be written as a vector of the form

 $$
 \begin{aligned}